In this guide, we’ll delve into the practicalities of using the

 For those who want a bit more manual control over the history revision process, Git provides the interactive rebase tool.
 With interactive rebase, you are presented with a list of commits up to a specified point on your branch’s history.
 From this point, you have various options for each commit:

-In many cases, you catch your mistake right after you complete a commit.
-Perhaps you forgot to stage a file in the last commit, or had a typo in the commit message, or even made mistakes in the code, but you have not yet committed anything else on top of it.
+If you happen to catch a mistake immediately after you commit, you can quickly undo the error using the Git amend command.
+Perhaps you forgot to stage a file in the last commit, or had a typo in the commit message, or even made mistakes in the code, but have not yet committed anything else on top of it.

 If you want to modify the last commit in your history, you have the ability to amend the Git commit with changes.
 For example, you can amend the previous commit by changing the Git commit message or description, or you can even stage a file you forgot to include.